ECT on RBSP

 RBSP Quick Facts

-• Johns Hopkins APL will
+• Johns Hopkins APL

-build and operate the
+built and will operate

-twin RBSP spacecraft
+the twin RBSP spacecraft

 • Science payload: